keylime/keylime/README.md

 -h              This help info
 ```

 Note that CFSSL is required if you want to support revocation.
+As noted above, do not use
+the TPM emulator option `-s` in production systems.

-### Ansible
+### Ansible (Development Only)

 Ansible roles are available to deploy keylime in either TPM 1.2 or 2.0 mode
 (with the relevant TPM 1.2 or 2.0 Emulator).
+Since this role currently uses a TPM emulator,
+it should only be used for development or testing and NOT in production.

 Please proceed to the [Keylime Ansible
 Repository](https://github.com/keylime/ansible-keylime).

-### Docker
+### Docker (Development Only)

 Python keylime and related emulators can also be deployed using Docker.
-However
-note this is only as a sandbox / development enviroment.
+Since this docker configuration currently uses a TPM emulator,
+it should only be used for development or testing and NOT in production.

 Please see either the Dockerfiles
 [here](https://github.com/keylime/python-keylime/tree/master/docker) or our